piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 system.
 A `PlainTransport` and direct RTP processing may be preferable when WebRTC endpoint semantics are unnecessary.

-But, the Node.js client approach becomes especially valuable when the bot must behave like a real participant, share client-side code, exercise WebRTC negotiation, or interact through both media and DataChannels.
-That's where the "lack of especialization" paid off.
+The Node.js client approach becomes especially valuable when the bot must behave like a real participant, share client-side code, exercise WebRTC negotiation, or interact through both media and DataChannels.
+That is where the deliberately generic endpoint model pays off.

 ## AI Media Services as Real Participants